sandhyasrini/intervention-randomizer-api/README.md

 ```
 If you're running in docker, the default username would be postgres unless specified otherwise

-## Accessing UI

-The UI can be accessed in http://localhost:3000

 ## Environment vars
 This project uses the following environment variables: